Getting Started with OLake for MongoDB

 - Explore Schema Evolution: If your MongoDB documents gain new fields, OLake can adapt automatically.
 Watch for updated schemas in subsequent runs.

 - Try More Destinations: OLake can also write to Iceberg on S3 (and more in the future).
-Update your writer config as needed.
+Update your destination config as needed.

 - Analytics & Querying: Connect your newly created Parquet/Iceberg data to engines like Trino, Spark, or Presto for powerful querying.